 4.7 DISCUSSION OF FINDINGS

-The baseline two-way fixed effects estimates result indicate that logistics frictions are an important constraint on retail supply outcomes in the ECOWAS region.
+The baseline two-way fixed effects estimate result indicate that logistics frictions are an important constraint on retail supply outcomes in the ECOWAS region.
 In particular, logistics cost is statistically significant and negatively associated with product availability (beta = -0.0233, p = 0.009), indicating that stronger corridor and border cost and delay pressures are associated with lower availability levels.
 This finding is consistent with the empirical observation in the ECOWAS corridor literature that transport market structures, border procedures, and corridor frictions drive the cost and reliability of goods movement, which in turn affects the regularity of product delivery to markets (Bove et al., 2018).
 It is also consistent with the West African corridor literature, which suggests that lower border barriers and better corridor performance enhance cross-border goods movement and market access, hence facilitating more stable replenishment flows and less stockouts (Lebrand, 2021).

 The finding of the study from Figure 1 is an important descriptive background for these findings.
 Product availability increases from the early 1980s to 2024, suggesting that there have been improvements in replenishment capacities and market access over time, while logistics cost pressure has followed a more turbulent trajectory: high in the 1980s-1990s, reduced in the 2009-2011 period, and increasing again from around 2013 with a clear peak in 2022, before easing in 2023-2024.
 This trend pattern is consistent with the regression findings: periods of eased logistics pressure are associated with stronger availability gains, while renewed logistics stress may plausibly dampen further improvements.
 In this regard, the trends and the fixed effects estimates confirm each other by suggesting that logistics frictions are a constant drag on availability progress over time.